software-engineering-at-home/content/TOPICS.md

 Good luck for the year ahead, I hope you learn lots~

-~keep an open mind, and be kind and patient with each other.
+~keep an open mind; be kind and patient with each other.